rkumar0206/spring-AOP-demo/README.md

 ### Advice :
 - This is the actual action to be taken either before or after the method execution.
 This is an actual piece of code that is invoked during the program execution by Spring AOP framework.
-- There are two types of advice
+- There are five types of advice
-  1. @Before : It is an advice type which ensures that an advice runs before the method execution.
+  1. **@Before :** It is an advice type which ensures that an advice runs before the method execution.
-  2. @After : It is an advice type which ensures that an advice runs after the method execution.
+  2. **@After :** It is an advice type which ensures that an advice runs after the method execution.
+  3. **@AfterReturning :** Advice to be executed after a join point completes normally: for example, if a method returns without throwing an exception.
+  4. **@AfterThrowing :** Advice to be executed if a method exits by throwing an exception.
+  5. **@Around:** Advice that surrounds a join point such as a method invocation.
+This is the most powerful kind of advice.
+Around advice can perform custom behavior before and after the method invocation.
+It is also responsible for choosing whether to proceed to the join point or to shortcut the advised method execution by returning its own return value or throwing an exception.

   ---